agoncal/agoncal-sample-microservices/02-Consul/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

+### Code scaffolding

+These are the commands that generate most of the application :

+* `ng new quote --prefix qt`
+* `npm install ng2-bootstrap --save`
+* `ng generate component quotes`
+* `ng generate service quotes`
+* `ng generate component chain`
+* `ng generate component asyn`

+ to generate a new component.
+You can also use `ng generate directive/pipe/service/class/module`.

 ### Development server

-Run `ng serve` for a dev server.
+Before anything, you need to download the needed dependencies.
+You can use [Yarn](https://yarnpkg.com/) running `yarn install` under the `web` directory,.
+Then, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

 ### Build